ozairs/apigateway/istio/README.md

     ../scripts/create-app-subscription.sh -f $PWD/config.cfg
     ```

+Now, we need to deploy the backend microservice.

-16. Deploy the fancave microservice.
+14. Deploy the fancave microservice.
 Navigate to the `istio` directory and run the following commands:
     ```
     kubectl apply -f ./fancave -n demo
     ```

-17. Validate that the fancave microservices are deployed successfully.
-You will notice two pods are deployed, you can assume that for now any of those pods are called and provide the same response.
+15. Validate that the fancave microservices are deployed successfully.
+You will notice two pods are deployed, you can assume that both of these pods provide the same response.

-18. The Istio Ingress contains a rule for calling the Fancave teams service directly.
+16. The Istio Ingress contains a rule for calling the Fancave teams service directly.
 You will lock down direct access in a later step but lets make sure we can access the service directly (note: we are using curl to call directly).
     ```
     curl -k https://127.0.0.1.xip.io/api/team/list?league=nba | jq '.'
     ```

 You will call the same sports API using the API Gateway.
 Since the Sports API is protected using OAuth on the API Gateway, you will need an access token before invoking it.
 Obviously, we need to lock the backend down, which will be done in a later step.

-19. Obtain an OAuth access token and then call the Sports API with that token.
-The `test-api.sh` script includes the API parameters needed to call the Sports API with OAuth security.
+17. Obtain an OAuth access token and then call the Sports API with that token.
+The `test-api.sh` script includes the API parameters needed to call the Sports API with OAuth security (make sure your in the `istio` folder.
     ```
     ../scripts/test-api.sh -f $PWD/config.cfg oauth application